Bayesian Penalized Transformation Models: Structured Additive Location-Scale Regression for Arbitrary Conditional Distributions: Conclusion

 With penalized transformation models, we contribute a well-interpretable model for the location and scale of arbitrary distributions.
 The model can be conveniently summarized by plotting the estimated standardized conditional density $f_R(r)$ alongside the location and scale effects.
 The Bayesian approach to PTMs is especially attractive due to its straightforward quantification of uncertainty about derived estimates for the conditional distribution.
 Through the random walk prior on the transformation function's parameters \(\bsdelta\), the Bayesian view also provides a natural interpretation of regularization: it moderates the trade-off between a more complex model and the base model defined by the reference distribution.

 PTMs provide a fruitful basis for future developments.
-On one hand, an attractive road for development lies in tailoring PTMs to specific applications like count data and censored data, as sketched in \autoref{man-sec-ptm-extensions}, or heavy-tailed data.
+On one hand, an attractive road for development lies in tailoring PTMs to specific applications like count data and censored data, as sketched in \autoref{sec-ptm-extensions}, or heavy-tailed data.
 On the other hand, we can envision general extensions like introducing a binary switch between the base model and the more general model through the use of spike and slab priors, or extensions to modeling higher moments of the response distribution as functions of covariates by letting $\bsdelta$ depend on covariates.
 Currently, scaling to large sample sizes with tens of thousands is challenging for PTMs.
 Thus, another logical step would be the development of faster, approximative inference alternatives to MCMC, such as variational inference.

+In the application examples, the predictive performance of the PTM is competitive with, but not uniformly superior to, that of other sophisticated distributional models.
+This observation underscores that no general dominance of the PTM should be expected: in several respects, it is more restrictive than highly flexible alternatives such as Dirichlet process mixture models (e.g., DDPstar) or conditional transformation models (e.g., BCTM).
+Instead, the appeal of the PTM lies in its structured formulation, which allows applied researchers to reason transparently about location and scale effects while still incorporating additional information about the shape of the response's conditional distribution that would be lost in a purely Gaussian model.

-In conclusion, we view PTMs as a highly promising option in statistician's toolkit with a broad range of possibilities for application and extension due to its combination of flexibility and interpretability.
+In conclusion, we view PTMs as a highly promising option in statisticians' toolkit with a broad range of possibilities for application and extension due to its combination of flexibility and interpretability.